PCP Addiction Treatment

 PCP is fast-acting, with most users who inhale or inject the drug experiencing symptoms within 2 to 5 minutes, and those who take it orally experiencing symptoms within 30 to 60 minutes.
 PCP is a dangerous and addictive substance, and many people need help to overcome a problem with PCP abuse or addiction.
 Users of PCP also run the risk of negative PCP effects or even a PCP overdose, which can result in severe health complications, including death.

-If you or a loved one are struggling with an addiction to PCP, The Phoenix Recovery and Counseling Centers are here to help.
+If you or a loved one are struggling with an addiction to PCP, The Phoenix Recovery Center are here to help.
 We offer carefully tailored, research-based PCP addiction treatment programs that can help you through PCP withdrawal and into recovery.
 Read on to learn more about PCP and our treatments for PCP addiction.

 What is PCP (Phencyclidine)?